Understanding Cat Food Labels: What Every Cat Owner Should Know

 Is “chicken meal” worse than “chicken”?

-Not necessarily—“meal” is concentrated protein.
-The key is a named source (e.g., chicken meal), not generic “meat meal.”
+Not necessarily.
+“Meal” is a concentrated, rendered protein source.
+The key is a named species (e.g., chicken meal), not generic “meat meal.”

 Do cats need grain-free?

 Only if there’s a specific reason.
-Grain-free diets can still be high in carbs.
-Focus on quality proteins first.
+Grain-free can still be high in carbs via peas or potatoes.
+Focus first on named animal proteins and overall balance.

 How do I compare wet vs. dry protein?

-Use the dry-matter formula above so you’re comparing like with like.
+Use the dry-matter formula so you’re comparing like with like.
+Check calories and ingredient quality alongside DM numbers.

 Post a Comment